This post may contain affiliate links. Please read our disclosure policy.

 Cauliflower Tempura

-• Bring a large pot of water to a boil.
-Once boiling, add the cauliflower florets and boil for about 4 minutes or until the cauliflower is almost cooked.
-Do not overcook.
+• Cook the cauliflower.
+Bring a large pot of salted water to a boil.
+Once boiling, add the cauliflower florets and boil for 5-8 minutes or until the cauliflower is about 95% cooked.
+Do not overcook it, though.

-• Drain and rinse under cold water to stop it from cooking more and in order to cool it.
+• Drain it.
+Drain and rinse the cauliflower under cold water to stop it from cooking more and to cool it.
+Set it aside.

-• Heat about 2 cups of oil in a deep saucepan over medium heat.
+• Heat the oil.
+Heat about 3 cups of oil in a deep saucepan over medium heat.
 In the meantime, prepare the tempura batter.

-• Whisk together the flour, cornstarch, salt, curry powder, and baking powder in a mixing bowl.
-Pour in the chilled soda water and whisk to combine, do not overmix.
-It's okay if there are some lumps.
+• Add the wet ingredients.
+Pour in the chilled soda water and whisk to combine.
+Do not overmix.
+It’s okay if there are some lumps.

-• Test the oil by dipping a wooden spoon or chopsticks into it.
+• Test the oil.
+Dip a wooden spoon or chopsticks into the hot oil.
 If bubbles appear around it, the oil is hot enough.

-• Repeat with the remaining cauliflower florets, frying no more than 4-5 at a time.
+• Repeat.
+Repeat with the remaining cauliflower florets, frying no more than 4-5 at a time.

 Notes